scott-m-king/Time-Journal/README.md

 and organize them into meaningful categories.

 _**How does it work?**_<br>
-You will be able to create categories for your activities and see on average how much time you spend on each one.
+You will be able to create categories for your activities and see how much time you spend on each one.
-This application will combine common approaches to journaling and budgeting to create visibility into where your time goes.
-You'll also be able to set monthly goals for each category, and be notified if you're not meeting your goals.
+This application will combine common approaches to journaling and budgeting to create visibility into where your time goes. <br>

-Whether you'd like to use Time Journal as a journal or a budgeting tool is up to you. <br>

 ## User Stories
 **Phase 1**